arx-research/ers-scripts/README.md

 0. If using `ers-scripts` for localhost testing, see `ManufacturerUsage.md` for more details on creating a mock manufacturer and enrollment.
 1. Create a service: `createService` with the options indicated below.
 A service is the `contentApp` that you want to redirect a chip to (e.g. a decentralized app hosted on IPFS, a centralized app hosted at a URL).
+2. Create a developer registrar: `createDeveloperRegistrar` claims a name (if available) and deploys an associated developer registrar through which projects can be deployed and chips added.
-2. Create a project: `createProject` maps chips to a `serviceId` and adds associated `tokenUriData` (recommended, but optional).
+3. Create a project: `createProject` maps chips to a `serviceId` and adds associated `tokenUriData` (recommended, but optional).
 Once enrolled, the chip should redirect when tapped to the `contentApp` provided.
 Some content apps may be designed to render the `tokenUriData`.
-3. Claim a chip: `transferToken` allows the end user of a chip to claim ownership of the associated chip [PBT](https://eips.ethereum.org/EIPS/eip-5791), which may or may not be necessary depending on the end use case.
+4. Claim a chip: `transferToken` allows the end user of a chip to claim ownership of the associated chip [PBT](https://eips.ethereum.org/EIPS/eip-5791), which may or may not be necessary depending on the end use case.

 In order to use scripts, first ensure that there are valid deployments in the environment you are deploying to (see `Deployments` above).
 It is worth noting that these scripts build on each other, each step creating artifacts in `task_outputs` that can be easily selected for use in the subsequent steps.
 You may wish to backup `task_outputs` periodically as some artifacts, such as those used for building `tokenUri` data, may be difficult to rebuild from scratch if removed.